ksh5324/react-naver-map-context/README.md

 #### Manual Link Installation

-If you get the error `Module not found: Can't resolve 'react-naver-map-context'` while trying to run the example app, you need to manually link your local development module:
+If you get the error `Module not found: Can't resolve 'react-naver-map-sdk'` while trying to run the example app, you need to manually link your local development module:

 1. In the root folder:
 ```bash